For most Canadians, buying a home is the single biggest purchase they will ever make.

 If I get pre-approved for a mortgage, then what?

-Once you've applied and had your pre-approval application approved, you'll receive a certificate, which can help you and your real estate agent find a suitable home that fits within your budget and estimated mortgage loan.
+Once you've applied and had your pre-approval application approved, you'll receive a certificate, and that approval can help you and your real estate agent find a suitable home that fits within your budget and estimated mortgage loan.
 You should still make it a condition on your offer to purchase that you need to confirm financing.
 The mortgage pre-approval has conditions on it that need to be met, which will be completed through a full application.

-Already have a mortgage with TD but looking to renew or refinance?
 Book a meeting with your TD Mortgage Specialist to determine what the best approach is for you.